zowe/docs-site/docs/extend/extend-apiml/websocket.md

 ### High availability

 In the high availability scenario, a WebSocket session is established between client and a selected Gateway.
-This session will be tied to this instance for its entire duration.
+This session is then tied to this instance for its entire duration.

 ### Idle Timeout